Students, this page was designed with you in mind. Please visit often to check out student research news and opportunities.

 The goal of the intramural research support program is to enhance research activities in the School of Dentistry.
-Grants provide awards of about $2,000 for project supplies.
-Pre-doctoral students and residents, as well as faculty, are eligible.
-Priority will be given to research projects which involve School of Dentistry students.
+Grants provide awards of about $3,000 for project supplies.
+Pre-doctoral students and residents (with faculty mentors) are eligible.

 Dental students, graduate students, residents and faculty present posters of their findings to the UMMC community and beyond.
 In addition, students compete for sponsored awards and recognition.